Solvik/netbox-agent/README.md

 INFO:root:Create new IP 10.191.122.10/24 on IPMI
 ```

-If you need, you can update only specifics infos like:
+If you need, you can update only specific informations like:
 * Network
 * Inventory
 * Location